The Bulls of Bordeaux: History

 As with many of his final works, Goya here returns to bullfighting.
 These also include his Portraits of the Ferrers (a Spanish family living in Paris) and Bullfight (Course de taureaux), both produced in Paris in 1824.
 Charles Baudelaire referred to the series as "admirable plates, vast pictures in miniature".

 Description

-The first print, El famoso Americano, Mariano Ceballos shows the Spanish-American matador Mariano Ceallos, who was famous for fighting one bull from atop another, a move that would eventually cost him his life.
+The first print, El famoso Americano, Mariano Ceballos shows the Spanish-American matador Mariano Ceballos, who was famous for fighting one bull from atop another, a move that would eventually cost him his life.
 In Bravo toro, Goya uses expressive strokes and semi-abstracted form to depict a picador being gored by a bull.
 The third print, Dibersión de España, shows the beginning of a fiesta when the bulls run free and foolhardy amateurs charge the ring.
 In Plaza Partida, Goya uses multiple focal points to re-create the visual stimulation that would have been experienced by a witness to the spectacle of a divided arena.